 Price: It has a basic (and free) plan, a startup plan for $999/year and an enterprise custom plan upon request.

-Taplytics allows you to change anything you can see and touch inside the app, such as buttons, images, copy and colors.
-It’s easy to customize UI and UX to assess user needs, keeping track in real time to see your changes’ impact.
+Taplytics allows you to change anything you can see and touch inside your iOS or Android app, such as buttons, images, copy and colors.
+It’s also easy to customize UI and UX to assess user needs and keep track in real time to see your changes’ impact.
 Its advanced analytics system gets accurate data for your team and other third-party data systems.
+You can also manage and A/B test push notifications from their platform as well.

-Price: Depending on client needs, a request is needed.
+Price: Depends on client needs, a request is needed.

 Splitforce is another powerful A / B testing tool made simple.
 No code required, so non-technical users can also experiment with the elements of an app with the online experiment builder.
 It supports Android, iOS and Unity projects, allows user segmentation and auto-optimization that suggests what works better more often.